Advanced Search Filters

 Although conditions in rural areas tended to be less harsh overall for both male and female forced laborers, workers’ experiences largely depended on the family or business where they were assigned.
 Foreign women at worksites with German men were vulnerable to sexual assaults.
 Pregnancies posed an additional risk.
 If so-called “race experts” determined that the father was an "Aryan" German, the child could be taken away and placed with a German family.
 If the child was judged to be somehow racially inferior—as two sources in this collection demonstrate—women could be forced to have an abortion or give their infants to a so-called children’s home.
 Many of these had extremely high mortality rates.
 It is estimated that tens of thousands of women were forced to have abortions while working in Germany.4

 As the war expanded with the German-led attack on the Soviet Union in June 1941, the Nazi regime’s demand for forced laborers increased.
 German war planners had not expected a long conflict in the Soviet Union, assuming that German soldiers would be coming home from the front and returning to work in German factories and fields within a few months.5 Authorities responded with harsh regulations in a series of “Decrees on Eastern Workers” in February 1942, requiring laborers to wear identifying badges and live in separate barracks.
-In line with this new law, the German leadership launched a massive campaign to deport hundreds of thousands of young people from the occupied eastern territories to work in Germany.6 Some people volunteered to go at first, believing propaganda about better living conditions in Germany.
+In line with this new law, German leaders launched a massive campaign to deport hundreds of thousands of young people from the occupied eastern territories to work in Germany.6 Some people volunteered to go at first, believing propaganda about better living conditions in Germany.
 Roughly 100,000 Yugoslavs volunteered to migrate for work, but more than 250,000 of them were ultimately sent to Germany as forced laborers.
 When word of the terrible conditions in these camps reached people back home—in letters such as this one from a young Russian woman—volunteers became more hesitant.
 In response, German troops conducted labor raids, kidnapping people off the streets and burning down villages to find workers.

 As the war came to an end in 1945, millions of people were displaced and stranded in Germany.
-Forced laborers and their families attempted to return home or ended up in Displaced Persons camps.10 The featured oral history of Antonina Serdiukova shows how other forced laborers had begun building new lives for themselves where they were.
+Forced laborers and their families attempted to return home or ended up in Displaced Persons camps.11 The featured oral history of Antonina Serdiukova shows how other forced laborers had begun building new lives for themselves where they were.
 Ultimately, however, Serdiukova and millions like her were forcibly returned to the Soviet Union.

 The Nazi regime’s exploitation of forced labor upended people's lives and displaced millions.
 As the war continued, more and more people were swept into the expanding forced labor system across Germany.
 These forced laborers faced difficult living conditions and had limited options.
 The sources in this collection demonstrate how Nazi policies transformed these workers' everyday lives and illustrate how they responded.